+86-156-2511-0166[email protected]WhatsApp

 "Global demand for rare earth elements is very high and continues to grow steadily.
 The main drivers are electric vehicles, renewable energy, electronics, computers and smartphones.
 The transition to a digital economy is directly linked to the development of the rare earth market," said Serik Konakbayev, an engineering geologist and head of operational geology at Solidcore Resources.

-The Ust-Kamenogorsk Titanium and Magnesium Plant supplies titanium and magnesium for aerospace and metallurgy.
-The Ulba Metallurgical Plant processes beryllium, niobium and tantalum used in nuclear energy and electronics.
-In Zhezkazgan, Zhezkazganredmet produces rhenium and osmium for high-temperature alloys and chemical applications.
+The Ust-Kamenogorsk Titanium and Magnesium Plant serves aerospace and metallurgical buyers with titanium and magnesium products.
+The Ulba Metallurgical Plant handles beryllium, niobium and tantalum—materials used in nuclear energy applications and electronics manufacturing.
+In Zhezkazgan, Zhezkazganredmet produces rhenium and osmium for high-temperature alloys and chemical processing.

 Next article